The Double Demons of Depression and Addiction

 Treatment Options for Depression and Addiction

-The treatment for depression and addiction involves a dual approach which treats both illnesses as a primary condition.
-A dual diagnosis treatment program requires a carefully coordinated plan for both the addiction and the depression, helping to ease the symptoms of both and to help the individual to begin to live a healthy, balanced life free from both.
-Therapies carefully designed for each of the disorders, such as antidepressant medication, psychotherapy and addiction counseling, are combined into one comprehensive, manageable treatment plan, including relapse prevention strategies that take both the addiction and depression into consideration.
+The treatment for depression and addiction involves a combined approach which treats both illnesses as a primary condition.
+A dual diagnosis treatment program requires a carefully coordinated plan for both the addiction and the mental illness.
+This helps ease symptoms of each to allow the individual a shot at a healthy, balanced life.
+Therapies carefully designed for each of the disorders, such as antidepressant medication, psychotherapy, cognitive behavioral therapy and addiction counseling, are combined into one comprehensive, manageable treatment plan, including relapse prevention strategies.